Hundred Years' War, 1415–1453: Turning point: the loss of Burgundy and the French revival (1431–1444)

 Between 1436 and 1442, the English managed to reclaim much of eastern Normandy through a series of minor sieges, which were influenced by their worsening financial situation.
 However, Dieppe remained out of English hands, and the loss of Louviers in 1440 placed French troops dangerously close to Rouen.
 Both English raids and French marauding bands, often a mix of soldiers and outlaws, along with outbreaks of plague and famine, caused widespread destruction in the countryside.
 Despite these setbacks, the English still had some local victories.
 For example, in December 1439, John Talbot led a bold assault that defeated the French besieging Avranches.
 In a brief campaign in 1441, Talbot and the Duke of York lifted the siege of Pontoise and nearly captured Charles VII, although exhaustion forced them to retreat.
-Charles continued his approach of avoiding direct confrontation, and soon after, the French stormed Pontoise and seized Evreux, closing in on Rouen.
+Charles continued his approach of avoiding direct confrontation, and soon after, the French stormed Pontoise and seized Évreux, closing in on Rouen.

 By 1442, English military weakness was becoming obvious.
-French ships based in Dieppe made Channel crossings hazardous without a strong English navy, and Charles VII’s campaign in Gascony further strained English resources.
+French ships based in Dieppe made Channel crossings hazardous without a strong English navy, and Charles VII's campaign in Gascony further strained English resources.
 The shift to a defensive war, with little hope for spoils, became financially burdensome and forced the government to rely on loans from Cardinal Beaufort, giving him significant influence over military strategy.
-In 1438, an expedition was mounted to secure Maine for Beaufort’s nephew, Dorset.
-The following year, the Duke of Somerset, another of Beaufort’s nephews, led the last major English campaign of the war, bringing 4,500 troops, artillery, and bridging equipment to cross the Loire and pressure Charles VII into negotiations.
-Somerset’s campaign mostly served his own interests and alienated Brittany, while Charles VII avoided battle and instead opened talks for peace.
+In 1438, an expedition was mounted to secure Maine for Beaufort's nephew, Dorset.
+The following year, the Duke of Somerset, another of Beaufort's nephews, led the last major English campaign of the war, bringing 4,500 troops, artillery, and bridging equipment to cross the Loire and pressure Charles VII into negotiations.
+Somerset's campaign mostly served his own interests and alienated Brittany, while Charles VII avoided battle and instead opened talks for peace.
 Although Charles VII paused his Gascon campaign, the English position was weak, resulting only in a temporary two-year truce.